jsmit257/jotd/README.md

 {
   "id": 0, // (optional) unused
-  "day": "1970-01-01", // (required) date in yyyy-MM-dd format "text": "the text of the joke", // (required) "desc": "optional description" // (optional)
+  "day": "1970-01-01", // (required) date in yyyy-MM-dd format "old-day": "1970-01-01", // only used for PATCH, never returned from the serverl "text": "the text of the joke", // (required) "desc": "optional description" // (optional)
 }
 ```
-Fields marked as (optional) are optional for input; All fields are returned in responses, except `desc` if it's null (empty strings are included); One notable exception is that the `id` field is the default-long value (0) for inserts, since we didn't want to go back to the db for one more `select` after `insert`; May be better just to leave this field out completely
+Fields marked as (optional) are optional for input; All fields are returned in responses, except `desc` if it's null (empty strings are included), and `old-day` which is input-only; One notable exception is that the `id` field is the default-long value (0) for inserts, since we didn't want to go back to the db for one more `select` after `insert`; May be better just to leave this field out completely

+There's also a UI available for UAT at localhost:8080/index.html.
+It's not pretty to look at except that it's complete and very simple under the covers.
+It has push-button convenience and clearly displays the data and response

 ### Testing
+There is unit testing in the [http package](./com/jotd/http/JokeHandlerTests.java).
+They only cover GET requests, but they demonstrate the pattern we'd use for all methods if this were a customer-facing app, plus we've done enough system and UAT during development that all possible code-paths should be covered.
+Data package was hard to unit-test because of some massive `java.sql.*` things that needed mocking/faking.
+There's certainly a good framework out there somewhere

-As mentioned above, [tests](./bin/tests) is the only current test; It runs at the system level and can exercise all the errors except `SQLException`; And it lacks proper automation, so a human has to review the expected v. actual results
+As mentioned above, [tests](./bin/tests) runs at the system level and can exercise all the errors except `SQLException`; And it lacks proper automation, so a human has to review the expected v. actual results.
+Maybe a day and I'd have a thumbs-up/-down kind of test written in *something*

+Finally, you can put on your quality assurance hat and fiddle with the web front-end.
+It does all the CRUD in a simple, more-or-less intuitive way

 #### Testing-TODO:
-- use `IJokes` to create mocks for unit tests in `http` package
 - figure out how to mock `Connection`, `PreparedStatement`, etc to create unit tests for the data layer
 - create a properly automated system test with clear results

-### TODO
-- finish the web layer; keep it simple
-- add proper unit testing
+l